 Helpful Information on Perfectionism

-2 thoughts on “Dealing With Perfectionism”
+2 responses to “Dealing With Perfectionism”

-1. Thanks for posting this.
+Thanks for posting this.
 I learned a lot.
 I have a husband and a daughter who are perfectionist and this has really helped me to understand them better.
 I am very happy for you.
 I mean that you discovered these truths in yourself.
 Thank God for the wisdom He gives us.
 He is such a generous God.